alishak19/basicchatbot.github.io/README.md

 # basicchatbot
-Using a si tutorial, customizing via knowledge of libraries and ML mechanics
+Using a sim tutorial, customizing via knowledge of libraries and ML mechanics